apache/hudi/website/versioned_docs/version-0.12.0/file_sizing.md

 *Please note that Hudi always creates immutable files on disk.
 To be able to do auto-sizing or clustering, Hudi will always create a newer version of the smaller file, resulting in 2 versions of the same file.
-The [cleaner service](/docs/next/hoodie_cleaner) will later kick in and delte the older version small file and keep the latest one.*
+The [cleaner service](/docs/next/hoodie_cleaner) will later kick in and delete the older version small file and keep the latest one.*